kevinqz/ChatGPT-Replit/README.md

 2. An [OpenAI](https://openai.com/) account (either a direct account, a Google, or a Microsoft account)

 ## How to use it?
-1. Fork the Replit to your account
+1. Fork the [ChatGPTReplit Template](https://replit.com/@kevinqz/ChatGPT-Replit-Headful-Puppeteer-NodeJS-ChatGPT-API) to your account
 2. Create two Replit Secrets (Tools > Secrets): one for your EMAIL and one for your PASSWORD.
 This is important to keep your account info private.
 3. Set the account type by changing "isLogin" variables inside the 'index.js' file ```./js/index.js```: